Sky Sting

-Sky Sting, formerly known as Sky Spear, is a 6th generation long-range, beyond visual-range air-to-air missile developed by Rafael.
+Sky Sting, formerly known as Sky Spear, is a long-range, beyond-visual-range air-to-air missile developed by Rafael.
 It was unveiled at the Paris Air Show in 2023.

 Description

-The missile is powered by a three-pulse rocket motor, which allows it to engage targets at extreme ranges of up to 250km, surpassing similar missiles like the Meteor and PL-15.
+The missile is powered by a three-pulse rocket motor, which allows it to engage targets at extreme ranges of up to 250km, surpassing PL-15.

-One of the missile's standout technological features is its advanced radio frequency (RF) seeker, outfitted with modern Electronic Counter-Countermeasures (ECCM).
+One of the missile's standout features is its advanced radio frequency (RF) seeker, outfitted with modern Electronic Counter-Countermeasures (ECCM).
 This ensures early and precise target acquisition even under heavy electromagnetic interference or in contested electronic warfare environments.